||Imagine joining a group of individuals—each with their own unique skills and passions, but united by a common purpose.

 Imagine yourself at Girl Scouts!

-Founded in 1922 and located in Houston, TX, the Girl Scouts of San Jacinto Council, a United Way agency is a community-based organization dedicated to building girls of courage, confidence and character, who make the world a better place.
-We have more than 65,000 girl members and 17,000 adult members serving 26 counties in Southeast Texas.
+Located in San Antonio, TX, the Girl Scouts of Southwest Texas (GSSWT) is a community-based organization dedicated to building girls of courage, confidence and character, who make the world a better place.
+We have more than 30,000 girl and adult members and serving 21 counties in Southwest Texas.

 We are seeking career professionals committed to making a difference.
 Working with the Girl Scouts—an organization with a solid history and a growing future—means working to your full potential in a dynamic and diverse environment.

 The dedicated leader we seek will be a key executive member of the Girl Scouts team, by being responsible for the financial and operational management of the business.
 You will provide leadership in all financial aspects of the business, including development of the annual and long-term budgets/forecasts and providing analysis and commentary on the financial impact of operational and strategic initiatives of Girl Scouts.
 In addition, we will rely on you to provide leadership for human resources, retail operations, including organizational development and design, legal and risk management matters and asset planning.